codesharedot/quantum-resistant-ledger-price/README.md

-# cryptoindex-com-100 price
+# buggyra-coin-zero price

-Gets the cryptoindex-com-100 price with Python (from JSON).
+Gets the buggyra-coin-zero price with Python (from JSON).

 https://pythonbasics.org